 About Gary Hickling

 GHinHON145Before reading my autobiography, you may like to know that I founded the Lotte Lehmann Foundation in 1997, served as its president for six years and stepped down completely in 2005.
 But I found myself still obsessed with Mme.
 Lehmann, her wonderful voice, and fascinating personality.
 So I’m having fun allowing her to live again with this website in a personal rather than an institutional way.
-As the Lotte Lehmann Foundation, inactive now, has faded from the web, I’ve decided to provide the names of the donors and Advisors.
+Since the Lotte Lehmann Foundation is inactive now and has faded from the web, I’ve decided to provide the names of the donors and Advisors.
 The World of Song Award was something that began with the Foundation and lapsed as the Foundation lapsed.
 This was revived, with mezzo soprano Christa Ludwig awarded for 2013 and composer Richard Hundley for 2014.
 An extra award for Paul Sperry was presented in December 2014.
 After taking nominations for the collaborative pianist who should receive the award in 2015, we had a tie and presented the award to both Roger Vingoles and Irwin Gage.
 In 2016 the final award went by unanimous vote, to Elly Ameling.
 The Lotte Lehmann Foundation also supported CyberSing, that was supplanted by our International Art Song Contest, which has been cancelled.
 It had been handled through my Singing and other Sins radio program, but it wasn’t possible to keep it going at its previous level.

 At the end of my double bass career I played and recorded three movements that Dennis Moore wrote for me: “Three Pieces for Solo Bass.”
 We entered it in the International Society of Bassists’ composition contest in June 2012.
 We did not win.
 But it’s a fine piece that I’m happy to share, both my playing of it and more importantly, the actual sheet music: Toccata Elegie Dance My performance of the movements is limited by my facility.
 The outer movements (the Toccata and Dance) should go faster.
 But the recording I made will give you an idea of the music.
 To follow the music at the same time you listen, just open a second page.
 I hope you enjoy Dennis’ “Three Pieces for Solo Bass”: Toccata Elegie Dance